-I love this easy breadstick recipe, it doesn’t require any stand mixer and makes irresistible crispy breadsticks, also known as grissini.
+This easy breadstick recipe doesn’t require any stand mixer and makes irresistible crispy breadsticks, also known as grissini.
 Serve them with cheese, olives, or on your charcuterie board: they’re perfect with classic antipasti.

 Make a double batch if you have friends or family around, they will be gone in no time!